-- Chop the stalks into bite sized pieces and set aside.
+- Chop the stalks into bite-sized pieces and set them aside.

 - Start a pot of water boiling.
 You can either blanch or steam the rhubarb, but I prefer blanching, as steaming is not as consistent.

-- While you water is heating, prepare an ice bath.
+- While your water is heating, prepare an ice bath.

 - Once your water is boiling, place your rhubarb in the water for 2-3 minutes.